Congestive Heart Failure (CHF)

 Right-sided CHF is when the right ventricle has difficulty pumping blood to your lungs.
 Blood backs up in your blood vessels, which causes fluid retention in your lower extremities, abdomen, and other vital organs.

-It’s possible to have right-sided and left-sided CHF at the same time.
-Usually, the disease starts in the left side first, and then travels to the right when it’s left untreated.
+It’s possible to have left-sided and right-sided CHF at the same time.
+Usually, the disease starts in the left side and then travels to the right when it’s left untreated.

 CHF may result from other health conditions that directly affect your cardiovascular system.
 That’s why it’s important to get annual checkups to lower your risk for heart health problems, including high blood pressure (hypertension), coronary artery disease, and valve conditions.